 Set Yourself Free

 You hold the key.
 Man I seriously hate that saying, but there is a reason is has stood the test of time.
 I had to stop telling my story.
 Give yourself the Happiness Demerit and move on.
 Seriously.
 Here is the conversation that is different from the video above; powerful none the less.
 “Mom, I made you leaving mean a lot of bad things about myself.
 I have lost a lot of time and relationships to that story, but I am putting it down now. ”

 So, if you are feeling sad, as so many of us do because we are only human.
 Stop, listen and release.
 Give the Happiness Demerit and follow it up wit a Gold Star.
 Forgiveness and grace are some of the greatest gifts you can give yourself and your loved ones.
 Time marches on, so leaving as much of it where it lays will help you travel baggage free.

 If you are carrying all this stuff, these stories, how can you possibly get your arms around anyone else?
 How can you get love if you can not give it?
-Put it down.
-Clear that energy and you will BE happier!
+Put the baggage down.
+You can be happier!

 Now, after forgiving myself, when I look at these pictures or walk outside and see him playing, I am happier.
 No effort required.
 More then that, I see him in a new light… his own.
 I gave myself the demerit and now I’m available for every bit of his amazing designs.
 It is a perfect world he lives in, especially when he “injects a little fiction” (the green snake with arms) into what he does.

 Give it a try!
-Check in on yourself weekly.
-Identify your Happiness Demerit and Gold Stars.
-I think you will find your week rolls up to be pretty amazing.
-And I’d love to hear about it too!
-Send me an email or comment below.
+Check in on yourself.
+Identify your Happiness Demerit and Gold Stars when your energy feels low.
+I think you will find your day will turn out a little more amazing.

 Until next time!